dakshtyagi0002/PRODIGY_ML_01/README.md

-# Prodigy InfoTech Internship: Data Analysis Insights
+# Prodigy InfoTech Internship: Machine Learning Insights

 Welcome to the Prodigy InfoTech Internship repository!
-This repository documents are for Task 4 of my internship journey, focusing on data cleaning, analysis, and uncovering insightful patterns.
+This repository documents are for Task 1 of my internship journey, focusing on implementing a linear regression model to predict house prices based on square footage, the number of bedrooms, and the number of bathrooms.

 ## Task Overview

-Analyze and visualize sentiment patterns in social media data to understand public opinion and attitudes towards specific topics or brands.
+Implement a linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms.

 ## Knowledge Gained

-Task 4 enriched my expertise in analyzing and visualizing sentiment patterns in social media data has enhanced my understanding of how to interpret public opinion and attitudes towards specific topics or brands.
+Task 1 enriched my expertise in implementing and evaluating linear regression models.
+It enhanced my understanding of how to predict house prices using key features like square footage, the number of bedrooms, and bathrooms.

 ## Connect with Me